Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence

+Since the proof strategy of Lemma~\ref{lem:multifractallemma} does not seem to work under the assumption that the $L^q$ spectra are equal, we ask the following question.

+\begin{question} Do there exist two Bedford--McMullen carpets with non-uniform fibres which cannot be realised on the same grid but whose uniform Bernoulli measures have the same $L^q$ spectra? \end{question}

-Turning now to bi-Lipschitz equivalence, recall that two metric spaces $(X,d_X)$ and $(Y,d_Y)$ are \emph{bi-Lipschitz equivalent} if there is a bi-Lipschitz map $f:X\to Y$.
+Turning now to bi-Lipschitz equivalence, recall that two metric spaces $(X,d_X)$ and $(Y,d_Y)$ are \emph{bi-Lipschitz equivalent} if there is a bi-Lipschitz map $f\colon X\to Y$, i.e. one for which there exists $C \geq 1$ such that $C^{-1}d_X(x,y) \leq d_Y(f(x),f(y)) \leq Cd_X(x,y)$ for all $x,y \in X$.
 In our setting $X$ and $Y$ are two Bedford--McMullen carpets with the Euclidean distance.
-The following open problem seems challenging: \begin{question} Find an explicit necessary and sufficient condition that determines, given two iterated function systems each generating a Bedford--McMullen carpet, whether or not the two carpets are bi-Lipschitz equivalent. \end{question} Partial progress towards Question~\ref{ques:bilip} has been made in~\cite{Li2013,Rao2020,Yang2020}, all of which assume some disconnectivity property.
-Fraser and Yu~\cite{FraserYu_2018Indiana_AssouadBMcarpets} used the Assouad spectrum to show that $\gamma$ is a bi-Lipschitz invariant within the class of Bedford--McMullen carpets, a fact which is also evident from observing the form of the intermediate dimensions.
-Moreover, the \emph{gap sequence} of a set is a topological quantity which has been shown to be bi-Lipschitz invariant \cite{Rao2008_lipschitzequivalence}, and which is known for Bedford--McMullen carpets \cite{Miao2017,liang2020gap}.
+The following open problem seems challenging: \begin{question} Find an explicit necessary and sufficient condition that determines, given two iterated function systems each generating a Bedford--McMullen carpet, whether or not the two carpets are bi-Lipschitz equivalent. \end{question} Partial progress towards Question~\ref{ques:bilip} has been made in~\cite{Li2013lipschitz,RaoPreprintlipschitz, Yang2020lipschitz}, all of which assume some disconnectivity property.
+Fraser and Yu~\cite{Fraser2018secondassouad} used the Assouad spectrum to show that $\gamma$ is a bi-Lipschitz invariant within the class of Bedford--McMullen carpets, a fact which is also evident from observing the form of the intermediate dimensions.
+Moreover, the \emph{gap sequence} of a set is a topological quantity which has been shown to be bi-Lipschitz invariant \cite{Rao2008lipschitz}, and which is known for Bedford--McMullen carpets \cite{Miao2017gapseq,Liang2022gapseq}.
 Using the fact that the intermediate dimensions are stable under bi-Lipschitz maps, we obtain the following necessary condition for bi-Lipschitz equivalence as an immediate corollary of Theorem~\ref{thm:multifractal}.